 \section{Introduction}

-Generative AI has demonstrated remarkable advancements in recent years, particularly in conversational systems such as ChatGPT, Claude, Google Gemini, and Meta AI \cite{wu2023survey}.
-These applications have been widely adopted and now play a central role in content generation across many online platforms ~\cite{ghassemi2023chatgpt}.
+Generative AI has demonstrated remarkable advancements in recent years, particularly in conversational systems such as ChatGPT, Claude, Google Gemini, and Meta AI.
+These applications have been widely adopted and play a central role in content generation across several online platforms ~\cite{ghassemi2023chatgpt}.

 Large Generative Models (LGMs) powering these applications are trained on vast amounts of human-authored content.
 For example, Large Language Models (LLMs) are typically trained on text corpora containing up to two trillion tokens~\cite{touvron2023llama}.
 In comparison, the global pool of high-quality human-authored text is estimated at just 17 trillion tokens, with a modest annual growth rate of 4–5\%~\cite{villalobos2022will}.
-A 2021 report predicts that by 2025, 90\% of internet content will be AI-generated~\cite{europol}, heralding what has been described as the Age of Synthetic Realities~\cite{cardenuto2023age}.
-As LGMs' training relies on web-sourced content, there is a rising risk that their own outputs (the AI-generated content) will be used to train future models, creating a potentially self-consuming feedback loop~\cite{pedreschi2024human}.
+A 2021 report predicts that already by 2025, up to 90\% of internet content could be AI-generated~\cite{europol}, heralding what has been described as the Age of Synthetic Realities~\cite{cardenuto2023age}.
+As LGMs' training relies on web-sourced content, there is a rising risk that their own outputs -- the AI-generated content -- will be used to train and fine-tune future models, creating a self-consuming feedback loop~\cite{pedreschi2024human}.

-Recent research has highlighted the risks associated with this self-consuming feedback loop, often referred to as \emph{autophagy}, i.e., a process where generative AI models are recursively fine-tuned on their own outputs~\cite{pappalardo2024survey,pedreschi2024human, xing2025caveats}.
-The autophagy process leads to a phenomenon known as \emph{model collapse}, characterized by a significant loss of diversity in AI-generated content.
-Several factors influence model collapse, including model size, fine-tuning parameters, and the composition of the training set (see, e.g., \cite{shumailov2024ai,alemohammad2023self,guo2023curious}).
-Our understanding of model collapse is a work in progress: Schaeffer et al.~\cite{schaeffer2025positionmodelcollapsedoes} note that there are many alternative definitions of model collapse as well as many open questions.
-In this paper, we address three key gaps in the current understanding and mitigation of model collapse.
+This feedback loop is often referred to as \emph{AI autophagy}, i.e., a process where AI models are recursively fine-tuned on their own outputs~\cite{pappalardo2024survey,pedreschi2024human, xing2025caveats}.
+Recent research shows that AI autophagy leads to a phenomenon known as \emph{model collapse}, characterized by a significant loss of diversity in AI-generated content \cite{shumailov2024ai,alemohammad2023self,guo2023curious, pappalardo2024survey}.
+Our understanding of model collapse is still evolving, with many questions remaining open~\cite{schaeffer2025positionmodelcollapsedoes}.

-\begin{enumerate} \item Model collapse is standardly diagnosed through metrics computed on the AI-generated content.
-We lack a principled way to characterise model collapse {\em in relation to the model itself} (i.e., based on the probabilities it produces), independently of its outputs.

-\item While fine-tuning on AI-generated content is known to induce collapse, we lack a principled account of which properties of training documents make them more likely to trigger it.